-In operational work, our workers are provided with personal protective equipment (PPE), and we put up signages to indicate the specific areas where PPE must be worn across our yards.
+In operational work, our workers are provided with personal protective equipment ("PPE"), and we put up signages to indicate the specific areas where PPE must be worn across our yards.
 We review our safety procedures in weekly toolbox meetings conducted by yard supervisors.
-Additionally, all external parties are required to have a permit to work before commencing any on-site activities.
+Additionally, all external parties are required to have a permit to work before commencing any onsite activities.

-In FY2019, only 2 minor injury cases were reported at Union Steel's work premises, and zero fatal incidents.
+In FY2020, 2 minor injury cases were reported at Union Steel's work premises, and zero fatal incident.
 Management takes an extremely serious view of workplace safety, and all accidents are thoroughly investigated; where appropriate, action will be taken to prevent such incidents from reoccurring.
-Our goal is to maintain a zero-fatality incident rate.
+Our goal is to work towards a zero-incident rate.